zacharyvoase/dagny/README.md

   [dagny.conneg]: http://github.com/zacharyvoase/dagny/blob/master/src/dagny/conneg.py

-#### Generic Renderers
+#### Generic Backends

-Dagny also supports **generic renderers**; these are type-specific renderers attached to the `dagny.renderer.Renderer` class (or a subclass thereof) which will be available on *all* actions by default.
+Dagny also supports **generic renderer backends**; these are type-specific renderers attached to a `Renderer` instance which will be available on *all* actions by default.
 These renderers are simple functions which take both the action instance and the resource instance.
 For example, the HTML renderer (which every action has as standard) looks like:

-    from dagny.renderer import Renderer
+    from dagny.action import Action
     from dagny.utils import camel_to_underscore, resource_name

     from django.shortcuts import render_to_response
     from django.template import RequestContext

-    @Renderer.generic('html')
+    @Action.RENDERER.html
     def render_html(action, resource):
         template_path_prefix = getattr(resource, 'template_path_prefix', "")
         resource_label = camel_to_underscore(resource_name(resource))